OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/qa/rolling.md

 ---
 title: rolling
-description: The document displays a brief overview about rolling mean and standard deviation.
+description: "The document displays a brief overview about rolling mean and standard" deviation.
 It includes usage explanation, parameters description with special emphasis on window length and an illustrative diagram.
 keywords: